Hola-Gordon/LEGO-DETECTOR/Report.md

 ### Evaluation Metrics
 To assess model performance, I used mean Average Precision (mAP) at an IoU threshold of 0.5, which is a standard metric for object detection tasks.
 The mAP metric quantifies both localization accuracy and classification confidence by computing the area under the precision-recall curve.

+The mAP@0.5 is calculated as follows:

+1. For each image, the model produces bounding box predictions with confidence scores
+2. Predictions are compared to ground truth using IoU (Intersection over Union):

+   IoU = (Area of Overlap) / (Area of Union)

+3. A prediction is considered a true positive if IoU ≥ 0.5 and the confidence exceeds the threshold
+4. Precision (P) and Recall (R) are calculated at different confidence thresholds:

+   P = TP / (TP + FP)
+   R = TP / (TP + FN)

+   where TP = true positives, FP = false positives, FN = false negatives

+5. The precision-recall curve is plotted and the area under this curve gives the Average Precision (AP)
+6. mAP@0.5 is the mean of the AP values across all classes (in our case, just the single "lego" class)

 Additionally, I monitored:
 - **Precision**: The ratio of true positive detections to all positive detections
 - **Recall**: The ratio of true positive detections to all actual objects